kyma-project/busola/docs/extensibility/display-widgets.md

 - rendered as an information: initial, pending, available, released.
 - rendered as a success: ready, bound, running, success, succeeded, ok
 - rendered as a warning: unknown, warning
-- rendered as an error: error, failure, invalid
+- rendered as an error: error, failure, invalid.

 #### Example